segmentio/segment-docs/src/engage/content/email/html-editor.md

 ### Liquid templating

-Engage supports liquid templating to create dynamic content in the Advanced HTML Editor.
+Engage supports liquid templating to create dynamic content in the HTML Editor.

 {% raw %}